luoy25/ISA616Project/README.md

 ## refs.bib - reference
 Please make sure the "refs.bib" file is in the same folder as the markdown document, or source it as needed

+## Functions.R
+Please make sure "Functions.R" file is in the same folder as the markdown document, or source it as needed

 ## Datasets
 Please make sure "winequality-red.csv" and "winequality-white.csv" are both stored in the same folder as the markdown document, or source them as needed